giellalt/dict-sjd-mul/00readme.txt

 <lg/> "lemma group", i.e. all information belonging to one lemma

-<l/> "lemma", the Kildin Saami word to be explained in the dictionary
+<l/> "lemma", the Kildin Saami word to be explained in the dictionary; the lemma is presented in the spelling preferred by the Kola Saami Documentation Project, in most (but not all!) cases this spelling is similar to kuru1985

+<orth/> "orthography group", comprising alternative orthographic spellings found in the source data

+<lvar/> "lemma variant"

 <mg/> "meaning group", i.e. all information belonging to the explanation/translation of the meanin or meanings of one lemma; one meaning group for each meaning (words can have several meanings!)